In the guide

-Q. A consumer rings a trader to say that the TV he bought in that trader's shop during the previous week is defective and he demands that the trader collects it from him.
-Can the trader insist that he returns it?
+Q. A consumer rings a trader to say that the TV they bought in that trader's shop during the previous week is defective and they demand that the trader collects it from them.
+Can the trader insist that the consumer returns it?

 A. A consumer contract can require the consumer to return rejected goods.
-The trader has to bear the reasonable cost of return other than the consumer's costs of returning to the place where he took delivery.
-So, if the consumer collected the TV from the shop and the contract says he has to bring it back if he rejects it, the trader can insist that he returns it.
-If the contract says nothing about returning goods, then he need only make it available for the trader to collect (but if he chooses to take it back himself, he cannot claim the cost back from the trader).
+The trader has to bear the reasonable cost of return other than the consumer's costs of returning to the place where they took delivery.
+So, if the consumer collected the TV from the shop and the contract says they have to bring it back if they reject it, the trader can insist that they return it.
+If the contract says nothing about returning goods, then they need only make it available for the trader to collect (but if they choose to take it back themselves, they cannot claim the cost back from the trader).

-Q. A trader gives a consumer a credit note but he cannot find anything he wants?
+Q. A trader gives a consumer a credit note but they cannot find anything they want.
 Does the trader have to then offer a refund and for how long should the credit note run?
 Can a trader offer a credit note instead of a refund?

-A. In the first instance, if a consumer returns goods that do not conform with the contract, the trader cannot require the consumer to accept a credit note.
+A. In the first instance, if a consumer returns goods that do not conform to the contract, the trader cannot require the consumer to accept a credit note.
 The consumer can insist on a refund by the initial method of payment or as cash (or its equivalent).
-Similarly, if the trader has a goodwill returns policy that promises a refund if the consumer changes his mind, the consumer can expect the trader to honour this promise.
-If a consumer has been misled or pressured into accepting a credit note when he does not have to do so, he can still require the trader to replace it with cash or the original method of payment.
+Similarly, if the trader has a goodwill returns policy that promises a refund if the consumer changes their mind, the consumer can expect the trader to honour this promise.
+If a consumer has been misled or pressured into accepting a credit note when they do not have to do so, they can still require the trader to replace it with cash or the original method of payment.
 In contrast, where the consumer has no legal right to a refund or makes an informed choice not to exercise this right, the trader can offer a credit note.
 The trader can then determine an expiry date if they inform the consumer of this time period at the time of issue.